threadi/downloadlist/readme.txt

 1. Upload "download-list-block-with-icons" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
-3. Add the Download List Block to the post or page where you want to show the downloadlist.
+3. Add the Download List Block to the post or page where you want to show the download list.
 Choose the file(s) you wish to present.

 == Upgrade Notice ==